Drjey90/6-simple-prototyping-steps/src/performance.md

 layout: "_layouts/base.njk"
 title: "Optimise for performance"

-page:
 subtitle: "Consider performance right from the beginning"
 primary_msg: "Optimise your site resources to improve page rendering times and deliver content quickly to users."
 description: "Optimise your site for performance to deliver a good experience to users on the website."

-pagesubnav:
 pageNumber: '4'
 previousUrlText: 'HTML & Accessibility'
 previousUrl: '/semantic-html'
 nextUrl: '/css-architecture/'
 nextUrlText: 'CSS Architecture'
 ---

 Performance is a crucial aspect of good UX since users must access the content as fast as possible to accomplish their goals.